BenJoyenConseil/crunch-bof/README.md

 level3 : get country list by ip address location (join)

-org.apache.crunch.impl.mem.CustomMemPipeline is a trick to have output with constant name.
+org.apache.crunch.impl.mem.OctoMemPipeline is a trick to have output with constant name.